Rajatgawande1/MS-Excel-projects/README.md

 # MS-Excel-project
-Ethencity Store Data Analysis live project using MS Excel
+Ethnicity Store Data Analysis live project using MS Excel

 **Questions**
 Compare the sales and orders using a single chart